 Step 16 : SELinux

-Do the following command to security context of Selinux:
+Use the following command for the security context of Selinux:

 # chgrp named -R /var/named